DroneSense Web can be run on Chrome on PC or Android, and Safari on MacOS and iOS/iPadOS. Be sure to keep your browser version up to date.

 * The 11-inch iPad Pro might not fit some iPad cradles that attach to the remote controller.

-The older a device is, the more likely it will experience performance degradation due to hardware limitations, especially with video streaming and in high-temperature environments.
+Due to the wide range of Android devices available, it is difficult to validate a full range of supportable phones and tablets, but in general you will need a device on a 64 bit architecture with a strong processor.
+The older or less expensive a phone or tablet device is, the more likely it will experience performance degradation due to hardware limitations, especially with video streaming and in high-temperature environments.

 For best results, make sure you're using cables specifically listed as compatible with your devices, as generic or inexpensive cables can cause issues on some devices.